Actor Danny Masterson drugged and raped women, prosecutor says - ExBulletin

 Assistant District Attorney Reinhold Mueller said Masterson put substances in drinks he gave to a longtime girlfriend and two women he knew through circles of friends around the Church of Scientology, that Masterson is all charged with rape.

+Masterson has pleaded not guilty and his attorneys, who will make their opening statement later Monday, have denied that any of the assaults took place, saying the accusers’ decades-old accounts are full of inconsistencies and not credible.

+A mistrial was declared on all three counts at the end of Masterson’s first trial in November when jurors told the judge they were hopelessly at an impasse.

-A direct discussion about drugs was missing in the first trial which ended in a mistrial when a jury deadlocked on all three counts, with Mueller instead having to involve him through the testimony from the women, who said they were dizzy, disoriented and sometimes unconscious. nights, they described the actor raping them.
+A direct discussion of the drug element was lacking in the first trial, with Mueller instead having to implicate it through the testimony of the women, who said they were dizzy, disoriented and sometimes unconscious on the nights they portrayed the actor the violating.

 But Los Angeles Superior Court Judge Charlaine F. Olmedo allowed the direct assertion at the second trial.

-Masterson’s attorney Philip Cohen said in the defense’s opening statement that those fuzzy stories and claims are all the prosecution has, and he told jurors there were no charges. drugs in this case.

-Lawyers for both sides have acknowledged there is no forensic evidence of any substances Masterson may have given the women, as the police investigation that led to the two trials did not begin until some 15 years after the events.
+Masterson, who has been out on bail since his 2020 arrest, sat at the defense table, with a large coterie of supporters behind him who also attended his first trial.
+They included his wife, model and actor Bijou Phillips; his sister-in-law, “One Day at a Time” actor Mackenzie Phillips; and his brother, “Malcolm in the Middle” actor Christopher Masterson.

-But Mueller said he would call an analyst from the police toxicology unit, who will tell you how some of the most common drug-facilitated sexual assaults, how some of the most common date rape drugs work, how fast they are metabolized, what side effects look like.
+But Mueller said he would call an analyst from the police toxicology unit, “who will tell you how some of the more common drug-facilitated sexual assaults, how some of the more common date rape drugs work, at what speed they are metabolized, what the side effects look like.”

-Cohen replied that a toxicologist can give his opinion on whatever he wants, but there is no toxicology report, there is no urine, no blood test, no DNA .

-Cohen was not allowed to refer to testimony from the first trial, which Olmedo repeatedly chastised him about, but he said he expected the testimony this time to show that one of the women Masterson is accused of raping watched him make the allegedly drugged drink she gave him. .

-She would only mention that she had been drugged years later after the investigation began, Cohen said.

-This and many other similarities between the women’s stories stem from them speaking to each other and cross-referencing the details of their accounts, which they did several times even after the detective in the case warned them that such communication could taint the case against Masterson, Cohen says.

-The drug allegations echoed the trial of Bill CosbyOr women testified to similar experiences.
-Cosby’s sentencing after two trials, it was finally dismissed by Pennsylvania’s highest court.
+The drug allegations echoed the trial of Bill Cosby, where women testified to similar experiences.
+Cosby’s conviction after two trials was finally thrown out by Pennsylvania’s highest court.

+“After dinner, she remembers getting up to leave, and she has absolutely no memory after that,” Mueller said.
+“It’s the last thing she remembers until she wakes up the next afternoon, in bed, naked and alone.”

 The Associated Press generally does not name people who say they have been sexually assaulted.